Skip to content

 Learning Disorders

 Learning disorders are a group of conditions that affect a person’s ability to understand, process, or remember information.
 These disorders can impact a person’s performance in school, work, and daily life.
+It is estimated that 20-60% of individuals affected with ADHD also experience learning disorders

-Some common types of learning disorders include:
+Some common types of learning disorders and their challenges include:

-• Dyslexia: Difficulty with reading, spelling, and writing
+• Dyslexia: Reading, spelling, and writing

-• Dyscalculia: Difficulty with math concepts and calculations
+• Dyscalculia: Math concepts and calculations

-• Dysgraphia: Difficulty with handwriting and fine motor skills
+• Dysgraphia: Handwriting and fine motor skills

 Tic Disorders